BenjaminShinar/complete-javascript-course/14_Asynchronous_JavaScript.md

 lotteryPromise.then((x) => console.log(x)).catch((err) => console.error(err));
 ```

-if we want to make this asynchorunse, we need to add a timeout,
+if we want to make this asynchronous, we need to add a timeout,

 ```js
 function ourOwnPromise() {